It is important that we are mindful of whose opinions and beliefs we trust, and what the basis of their opinions and beliefs are.

 This column is part of a series on the COVID-19 health crisis written by expert faculty and staff at UH Hilo.

 Like many of you, I find myself struggling to navigate through the morass of conflicting media information surrounding the COVID-19 virus and pandemic.
-Whether your preferred media source is CNN, MNBC, FOX, or some other sources on TV and/or the internet, we all are faced with a daily deluge of contradictory information about COVID-19.
-We hear the president of the United States saying that businesses and the economy will return to normalcy by the end of April, but then hear medical and public health experts optimistically claiming that it will be well into the summer, if not the fall, before everyday life will return to normalcy.
+Whether your preferred media source is CNN, MSNBC, FOX, or some other sources on TV and/or the internet, we all are faced with a daily deluge of contradictory information about COVID-19.
+We hear the President of the United States saying that businesses and the economy will return to normalcy by the end of April, but then hear medical and public health experts optimistically claiming that it will be well into the summer, if not the fall, before everyday life will return to normalcy.

-We also hear some claiming that the COVID-19 pandemic has created a “new normal” for us where social distancing will become an established way of life for all of us.
+We also hear some claiming that the COVID-19 pandemic has created a “new normal” for us, where social distancing will become an established way of life for all of us.
 Gideon Lichfield (March 17, 2020) writes in the MIT Technology Review:

 “We all want things to go back to normal quickly.
 But what most of us have probably not yet realized . . . is that things won’t go back to normal after a few weeks, or even a few months.
 Some things never will.
 To stop coronavirus we will need to radically change almost everything we do: how we work, exercise, socialize, shop, manage our health, educate our kids, and take care of family members.”

 As consumers of the media, what are we to believe in the face of this conflicting information?
 How do we navigate the morass of contradictory media messages about when, or if, things will return to normalcy?
-Over 60 years ago, two mass communication scholars named Elihu Katz and and Paul Lazarsfeld proposed a theory called “Intermedia Theory” that provides an answer (Katz and Lazarsfeld, 1955).
+Over 60 years ago, two mass communication scholars named Elihu Katz and Paul Lazarsfeld proposed a theory called “Intermedia Theory” that provides an answer (Katz and Lazarsfeld, 1955).
 They proposed that we rely on our social networks to help us make sense of what we hear or read in the media.
 In other words, when we are presented with confusing media messages, we usually turn to family and friends whose opinions we value and trust to help us figure things out.

 When news about the COVID-19 virus first hit the media about a month ago, we were presented with a lot of conflicting (mis) information about the COVID-19 virus.
 We received conflicting information about the severity of the COVID-19 virus; we received conflicting information about the comparisons of COVID-19 to SARS, swine flu, and MERS viruses; we received conflicting information about the incubation period of the COVID-19 virus; we received conflicting information about how the COVID-19 virus was spread from person to person; we received conflicting information about the development of a vaccine, and therapeutic treatments, for the COVID-19 virus and we received conflicting information about how quickly the COVID-19 virus was spreading worldwide.